 As discussed previously, while bonds and tax measures can create funding for new affordable development, they rely on regular approval by voters.
 Other agencies across the country, notably the New York City Housing Development Corporation (NYCHDC) and the Montgomery County Housing Opportunities Commission in Maryland, have successfully created renewable funding models that do not rely on regular voter approval.
-Both agencies function similarly to public banks by offering low-interest loans in exchange for affordable housing.
+Both agencies function similarly to public banks by offeringoffer low-interest cost loans in exchange for affordable housing financing in exchange for affordable units.
 They provide a source of "hard debt" financing in the capital stack.
-Funds paid back from these loans are reinvested in additional housing units, avoiding the need to regularly ask voters for more money.
-This approach also results in affordable units staying in the hands of local governments that will ensure they remain affordable, as it gives the agency financing the project an ownership interest.
+Funds paid back from these loans or profits made from equity investments are reinvested in additional housing units, avoiding the need to regularly ask voters for more money.
+This In some cases, this approach also results in affordable units staying in the hands of local governments that will ensure they remain affordable, as it gives the agency financing the project an ownership interest.
 However, it is important to note that this approach would complement and leverage, but not replace, the capital investment needed in "soft debt" subsidy in the capital stack.